Contact Us

 The Rapid Housing Initiative funding from the Canada Mortgage and Housing Corporation enabled CityHousing Hamilton to expand its mission of creating safe, cost-effective, and inclusive affordable housing.
 Located adjacent to the Queenston Traffic Circle, 1620 Main Street East represents the second phase of the Motor City Hotel site redevelopment, delivering much-needed affordable homes while integrating cutting-edge sustainability and energy efficiency strategies.

 Designed as a six-story mass timber building, 1620 Main St. E. demonstrates the potential of prefabricated construction for rapid, high-performance housing delivery.
 By leveraging Passive House principles, the design optimizes energy efficiency, airtightness, and occupant comfort while ensuring long-term affordability through reduced operational costs.
-This project redefines expectations for affordable housing, balancing speed of construction, quality of life, and environmental responsibility.
-Once built, this landmark project stands to be one of the first mass-timber passive house multi-residential buildings in North America.
+Achieving a final airtightness result of 0.12 ACH @50Pa—five times tighter than the Passive House standard—the project sets a new benchmark for sustainable, affordable housing in Canada.
+This landmark project is one of the first mass timber, Passive House multi-residential buildings in North America, redefining expectations for the future of accessible, low-carbon living.

 Sustainability

 1620 Main St. E. redefines sustainable affordable housing through mass timber construction, Passive House design, and high-efficiency systems.
-Its Cross-Laminated Timber (CLT) structure reduces embodied carbon, while prefabrication minimizes waste and speeds up construction.
+Its Cross-Laminated Timber (CLT) structure significantly reduces embodied carbon, while prefabrication minimizes waste and accelerates construction.

-A high-performance envelope, featuring triple-pane Passive House-certified windows and airtight construction (0.40 ACH @50Pa), drastically lowers heating and cooling demand.
-Heat recovery ventilation (HRV) and air-source heat pumps optimize energy efficiency, while rooftop solar panels offset lighting energy use.
+The project’s high-performance envelope includes triple-pane, Passive House-certified windows and an exceptional final airtightness rating of 0.12 ACH @50Pa—substantially exceeding Passive House requirements and drastically lowering heating and cooling demand.
+Heat recovery ventilation (HRV) and air-source heat pumps further enhance energy efficiency, while rooftop solar panels offset lighting energy use.

-Water conservation is prioritized with low-flow fixtures and drought-tolerant native landscaping.
+Water conservation is embedded through low-flow fixtures and drought-tolerant native landscaping, reducing municipal water reliance and supporting long-term environmental resilience.

 Project Facts